 Refundable security deposit (limited to the equivalent of one month’s rent).

-Tartaglia is also sure to point out another critical hurdle: When it comes to your initial funds, including the application fee, first month’s rent, broker’s fee, and security deposit, you will need hard funds in the way of a certified check, money order, or possibly online credit card payment.
+Tartaglia-Malter also identifies another critical hurdle: When it comes to your initial funds, including the application fee, first month’s rent, broker’s fee, and security deposit, you will need hard funds in the way of a certified check, money order, or possibly an online credit card payment.
 (He says Stuy Town is one such building that accepts the latter.)
 No personal checks.

-Lawton also encourages anyone who has brokerage accounts or other quantifiable assets to offer proof of those in the initial package.
+Liz Lawton, an agent with Compass, encourages anyone who has a stock portfolio or other quantifiable assets to offer proof of those in the initial package.
 “This, for sure, has helped a few clients be more successful by rising above the pack,” she says.

-And lest you fear that your personal information is going to be compromised by electronic transmission, something Padilla and Lawton report as a common concern (especially among parent-guarantors), know that established brokerages handle scores of these transactions every day using the latest in online security.
-“Help us help you by turning over all necessary information so we can get you that apartment,” Padilla says.
-“No screen shots of your bank statements or crossed-out information on your tax returns, either,” she says.
+And lest you fear that your personal information is going to be compromised by electronic transmission—a common concern (especially among parent-guarantors)—know that established brokerages handle scores of these transactions every day using the latest in online security.
+“Help us help you by turning over all necessary information so we can get you that apartment,” says Natalya DiSario, an agent at Corcoran.
+“No screenshots of your bank statements or crossed-out information on your tax returns, either,” she says.

 2. Insufficient funds

 Qualifying for a starter rental in NYC can be more difficult than getting an apartment elsewhere.
 First you must earn an annual salary equal to (or greater than) 40 to 50 times the monthly rent.
-That works out to $120,000 for a $3,000 apartment (the median rent for an apartment in Brooklyn these days—a record high).
+That works out to $120,000 for a $3,000 apartment (the median rent for an apartment in Brooklyn these days).

 “The good news is that while it was fairly typical for landlords to ask for last month’s rent in addition to the first month and a security deposit upon signing the lease, the new law prevents them from doing so,” says attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph, who represents residential and commercial tenants and tenant associations (and is a Brick sponsor, FYI).
 “They also can no longer ask for anything more than the equivalent of one month’s rent as a security deposit, making the initial costs less of a hindrance.”

-(Himmelstein also points out that now landlords are required to return the security deposit within 14 days after the lease ends, something that renters should rejoice in given how notoriously hard it has been to recover these funds in the past.)
+Himmelstein also points out that now landlords are required to return the security deposit within 14 days after the lease ends, which is significant considering how notoriously hard it has been to recover these funds in the past.

 What if your salary doesn’t pass muster?
-In this era of the gig economy, biweekly, predictable paychecks are just not that commonplace.
-Or you may lack any work history prior to your current entry-level position—even if it is at Goldman Sachs or Google.
+In this era of the gig economy plus the pandemic—predictable, biweekly paychecks are not always the norm.
+Or you may lack any work history prior to your current entry-level position.
+You do have some options.

 First, you can split the costs with one or more roommates.
 You’ll still have to meet the minimum threshold based on your combined income, and it will behoove you to have all roommates get their paperwork in order.
 (See below for more on roommates.)